-Instead of depending on content information, collaborative (or social) filtering approaches use the rating information of other users and items in the system.
-The key idea is that the rating of a target user for a new item is likely to be similar to that of another user, if both users have rated other items in a similar way.
-Likewise, the target user is likely to rate two items in a similar fashion, if other users have given similar ratings to these two items.
+Unlike content-based approaches, which use the content of items previously rated by a user u, collaborative (or social) filtering approaches [18, 31, 41, 47, 60, 66, 70] rely on the ratings of u as well as those of other users in the system.
+The key idea is that the rating of u for a new item i is likely to be similar to that of another user v, if u and v have rated other items in a similar way.
+Likewise, u is likely to rate two items i and j in a similar fashion, if other users have given similar ratings to these two items.

 Collaborative approaches overcome some of the limitations of content-based ones.
 For instance, items for which the content is not available or difficult to obtain can still be recommended to users through the feedback of other users.
 Furthermore, collaborative recommendations are based on the quality of items as evaluated by peers, instead of relying on content that may be a bad indicator of quality.
 Finally, unlike content-based systems, collaborative filtering ones can recommend items with very different content, as long as other users have already shown interest for these different items.

-Collaborative filtering approaches can be grouped in the two general classes of neighborhood and model-based methods.
-In neighborhood-based (memory-based [10] or heuristic-based [2]) collaborative filtering [14, 15, 27, 39, 44, 48, 57, 59, 63], the user-item ratings stored in the system are directly used to predict ratings for new items.
+Following [1, 5, 10, 18], collaborative filtering methods can be grouped in the two general classes of neighborhood and model-based methods.
+In neighborhood-based (memory-based [10] or heuristic-based [1]) collaborative filtering [17, 18, 31, 41, 47, 54, 60, 66, 70], the user-item ratings stored in the system are directly used to predict ratings for new items.
 This can be done in two ways known as user-based or item-based recommendation.
-User-based systems, such as GroupLens [39], Bellcore video [27], and Ringo [63], evaluate the interest of a target user for an item using the ratings for this item by other users, called neighbors, that have similar rating patterns.
-The neighbors of the target user are typically the users whose ratings are most correlated to the target user's ratings.
-Item-based approaches [15, 44, 59], on the other hand, predict the rating of a user for an item based on the ratings of the user for similar items.
+User-based systems, such as GroupLens [41], Bellcore video [31], and Ringo [70], evaluate the interest of a user u for an item i using the ratings for this item by other users, called neighbors, that have similar rating patterns.
+The neighbors of user u are typically the users v whose ratings on the items rated by both u and v, i.e. $\mathcal{I}{uv}$ , are most correlated to those of u.
+Item-based approaches [18, 47, 66], on the other hand, predict the rating of a user u for an item i based on the ratings of u for items similar to i.
 In such approaches, two items are similar if several users of the system have rated these items in a similar fashion.

 In contrast to neighborhood-based systems, which use the stored ratings directly in the prediction, model-based approaches use these ratings to learn a predictive model.
-Salient characteristics of users and items are captured by a set of model parameters, which are learned from training data and later used to predict new ratings.
-Model-based approaches for the task of recommending items are numerous and include Bayesian Clustering [10], Latent Semantic Analysis [28], Latent Dirichlet Allocation [9], Maximum Entropy [72], Boltzmann Machines [58], Support Vector Machines [23], and Singular Value Decomposition [6, 40, 53, 68, 69].
+The general idea is to model the user-item interactions with factors representing latent characteristics of the users and items in the system, like the preference class of users and the category class of items.
+This model is then trained using the available data, and later used to predict ratings of users for new items.
+Model-based approaches for the task of recommending items are numerous and include Bayesian Clustering [10], Latent Semantic Analysis [32], Latent Dirichlet Allocation [9], Maximum Entropy [78], Boltzmann Machines [64], Support Vector Machines [27], and Singular Value Decomposition [4, 42, 57, 74, 75].
 A survey of state-of-the-art model-based methods can be found in Chapter ?? of this book.